amynic/AINights/README.md

 ![Prediction URL Name](docs-images/custom-vision-publish-name.JPG)

-You can now select the **Prediction URL** button to gain all information you need to create a Postman call to your API, by setting the URL, the Header and the Body (using both an image or an image URL)
+You can now select the **Prediction URL** button to gain all information you need to create a Postman call to your API, by setting the URL, the Header and the Body (using both an image or an image URL).
+You must add the "Prediction-Key" and "Content-Type" items to header variables in Postman.

 ![Prediction in Postman](docs-images/custom-vision-newpredictionurl.JPG)